Why Do I Have A Bronchial Cough?

 Complementary therapies

 A number of treatment options are available for treating the infection and these treatments will depend upon the severity of the disease.
 Most importantly, don’t ignore the symptoms if they continue or worsen.
-As a nagging hacking cough is often associated with bronchitis, this is something you can manage by either taking recommendations from your GP or pharmacist.
-There are many over the counter preparations including numerous cough medication and also pain relievers.
+As a nagging hacking cough is often associated with bronchitis, this is something you can manage by taking recommendations from your GP or pharmacist.
+There are many over-the-counter preparations including numerous cough medications and also pain relievers.

-Always speak to your healthcare provider before embarking on any form of complementary therapy.
+Always speak to your healthcare provider before embarking on any form of complementary.